Huhaobangbangbang/translate_english_to_chinese/README.md

 # translate_english_to_chinese
-We have two choice.One is multi-threaded, the other is free single-threaded provided by baidu
+We have two choice.One is multi-threaded, the other is single-threaded provided by baidu